 This is a big reason why businesses are swaying towards open-source VoIP solutions.
 The platform ensures that enterprises are not dependent on any vendor to meet their VoIP telephony needs.
 What’s more, if an organization wants to deploy a VoIP phone system, all they need to do is hire a developer with expertise in open-source software and then just sit back and relax as their job gets done in quick time.

 Easy availability of support

-While proprietary VoIP solutions need specialized support that can be provided only by select vendors, it is easy to find professionals to support open source solutions.
-If you still hit a dead end when looking for someone to support your open source VoIP phone system, you can always reach out to professional Asterisk services that are offered by several open-source providers.
+While proprietary VoIP solutions need specialized support that can be provided only by select vendors, it is easy to find professionals to support open-source solutions.
+If you still hit a dead end when looking for someone to support your open source VoIP business phone system, you can always reach out to professional Asterisk services that are offered by several open-source providers.

 Open-source resources are easily and freely available

 There is no dearth of information on open source VoIP platforms, and it is available easily and freely.
 Be it Asterisk IRQ, Wiki forum, documentation, or chats, you can grow your open source knowledge base using a plethora of platforms.
 In fact, Wiki Forum is considered an exhaustive and well-researched source that can provide answers to any open source VoIP roadblock that you might face – be it fixes, how-to-do’s, adding advanced features, or any other issue you might preempt.

 Go for open source VoIP, be at par with the best